 Never assume your right:

-It can be hard to admit that you don’t know something instead of just giving an uninformed answer to mitigate the embarrassment.
-You need to realise that you can’t be right all the time and good critical thinkers often consider all perspectives when it comes to exploring solutions.
+It can be hard to admit that you don’t know something instead of just giving an uninformed answer to mitigating the embarrassment.
+You need to realize that you can’t be right all the time and good critical thinkers often consider all perspectives when it comes to exploring solutions.

 The devil is in the details: